 My dear this isn’t just about them…this is about you too.

-So here are some ways to start becoming emotionally available and start healing so you can seek and find a fabulous and stable relationship with someone who is available to you.
+So here are some ways to start becoming emotionally available and to start healing so you can seek and find a fabulous and stable relationship with someone who is available to you.

 - Figure out your biggest fears!
 What is holding you back? – whether its fear of getting hurt, abandonment (most likely), being vulnerable, fear of engulfment, giving up your own space, whatever it is…identify it.